 Retiree Discount: If you are retired and meet certain conditions, you may be able to get a retiree discount on your premium.
 The retiree discount can range from 5 to 15 per cent off your premium for Accident Benefits coverage.

-Winter Tires Discount: Some insurance companies offer a discount if you install winter tires on your vehicle during the winter months.
+Winter Tires Discount: From January 1, 2016, all insurance companies offer a discount if you install winter tires on your vehicle during the winter months.
+Ask your insurer how to qualify.

 : Your premium may be reduced further if your yearly mileage is low or if you have an alarm in your vehicle.
 Also note, drivers who progress through the graduated licensing system should receive a rate reduction of 10 per cent on all coverages, provided that the driver has had no chargeable convictions or at-fault accidents when entering into Level Two (Class G2 licence).
 This reduction is applicable for 1 year.
 Similarly, a driver should receive a 10 per cent rate reduction on all coverages when the driver becomes fully licensed (Class G license), provided that the driver has had no chargeable convictions or at-fault accidents during Level Two.
 This reduction is also applicable for one year.